apache/mesos/docs/cli.md

 For now, the Mesos CLI is still under development and not built as part of a standard Mesos distribution.

-The CLI can be built using [Autotools](configuration/autotools.md) and [Cmake options](configuration/cmake.md).
+However, the CLI can be built using [Autotools](configuration/autotools.md) and [Cmake options](configuration/cmake.md).
 If necessary, check the options described in the linked pages to set Python 3 before starting a build.